SolidLabResearch/Bashlib/Tutorial-cli.md

 We use the `--full` flag to match with and display the full url of the found resources.

 #### query
-The `query` command is a convenience command that lets the user query all files in a given container based on a given SPARQL query.
+The `query` command is a convenience command that lets the user query one file or all files in a container based on a given SPARQL query.

 To return all triples from our WebID, we can use the following command:
 ```